 Like always, the spiritual food given was just at the right time.
 The seminar theme was “He Will Make You firm, He Will Make You Strong” from 1 Peter 5:10.
 Some of the points I enjoyed:

-- Our joy can be a source of strength because it comes from Jehovah and that joy becomes a part of us.
+- Jehovah allows us to go through trails only to the extent that it trains and disciplines us.- Our joy can be a source of strength because it comes from Jehovah and that joy becomes a part of us.
 Unlike Eve, who had everything she wanted but set them and her joy aside, we must never take our joy and blessings for granted.
-Never lose the joy that Jehovah gives us.
+Never lose the joy that Jehovah gives us.- To be balanced in our view of Bible students: Each one must carry their own load.- The difference between feeling tired versus rejuvenated after service can depend on how we are using our tools (literature, questions, illustrations, etc).
+We want to direct our blows in the proper way (1 Corinthians 9:26).

 Another part I really enjoyed was an interview of 3 sisters that got to go preaching to the interior of Guyana.
 The region they went to is in the southwest of the country.
 The areas are called Kato (Kato has only 2 baptized sisters and 1 unbaptized publisher.
 The 2 baptized sisters conduct all the meetings and the preaching work in that area!) and Paramakatoi.
 To give you an idea of their experience: They had to cross a river to get to the village where they were to preach that day.
 There was NO bridge to get to the other side, so it required that they take off their shoes and walk through deep water and slippery rocks to get to the other side.
 To add to it, one of the sisters didn’t know how to swim!
 They had a few more experiences like these and they all agreed that it helped them rely and see Jehovah’s hand in helping them overcome emotional and physical challenges.
 They said they would gladly do another preaching trip.